 It is possible to claim both a refund on flights and compensation for the same incident if it meets specific criteria.
 For example, you may be eligible for a refund of your airfare and additional compensation if your flight is cancelled or delayed beyond acceptable limits.

-A flight cancellation refund is provided when your flight is cancelled and you choose not to take an alternative route offered by the airline.
+A flight cancellation refund is provided when your flight is cancelled, and you choose not to take an alternative route offered by the airline.
 This refund typically only covers the ticket cost.

 You can claim a refund in these situations: